 JMF: We wanted to begin by talking about your book, Thomas F. Torrance: Theologian of the Trinity.
-Tell us about how you came to know Thomas Torrance and how you came to write the book.
+Tell us how you came t know Thomas Torrance and how you came to write the book.

-Subsequently I read most of his writings, and I was quite impressed with his writings.
+Subsequently I read most of his writings, and I was quite impressed.
 For good reason, Torrance is thought of as the most important British theologian of the 20th century.
 He taught for many years at the University of Edinburgh.
-He didn’t formally teach the doctrine of the Trinity for political reasons (because another professor was teaching that course), but he did work the doctrine into all of his lectures in Christology and so on, and he didn’t write his books on the Trinity until after he retired — his two major works on the Trinity.
+He didn’t formally teach the doctrine of the Trinity for political reasons (because another professor was teaching that course), but he did work the doctrine into all of his lectures in Christology and so on.
+He didn’t write his books on the Trinity until after he retired — his two major works on the Trinity.

-What impressed me the most about Torrance was his vast knowledge of Patristic theology and his ability to not only demonstrate a clear understanding of the doctrine of the Trinity, but to show how the doctrine of the Trinity functions, enlightening us in our knowledge of Christ of the Incarnation, of atonement, of redemption, of ascension, resurrection, of the church, and the sacraments.
+What impressed me the most about Torrance was his vast knowledge of patristic theology and his ability to not only demonstrate a clear understanding of the doctrine of the Trinity, but to show how the doctrine of the Trinity functions, enlightening us in our knowledge of Christ, the Incarnation, atonement, redemption, ascension, resurrection, the church, and the sacraments.

 JMF: And you’ve met him a couple of times.

 One morning when I went to pick him up at the hotel he said, “Call me Tom,” so my tongue nearly froze in my mouth when he said that.
 I couldn’t call him Tom — he’s Professor Torrance, the great theologian.
-When I introduced him to the audience at St. John’s — he had sent me a C.V. about this thick, and he said just introduce me, I’m just a humble minister of the gospel.
+When I introduced him to the audience at St. John’s — he had sent me a thick C.V., and he said just introduce me, I’m just a minister of the gospel.
 That wasn’t going to fly for me.
-Having had this C.V. this thick, I was going to say something.
+Having had a C.V. this thick, I was going to say something.
 So I went through a long explanation of how important he was and the work he had done and so on.
-I’m not sure how well that pleased him, but he was quite polite about the whole thing.
+I’m not sure how well that pleased him, but he was polite about the whole thing.

 He’s affected my thinking a great deal.
-One of the major premises of my book, Divine Freedom, was that to think accurately about God, we would have to think from a center in God and not from a center in ourselves.
-That I learned from Tom Torrance.
+One of the major premises of my book Divine Freedom was that to think accurately about God, we would have to think from a center in God and not from a center in ourselves.
+I learned that from Tom Torrance.
 In my book on Incarnation and Resurrection, I learned the main thesis of the book from him, which is that you need to hold the incarnation and the resurrection together if you’re going to have a clear understanding of the meaning of the resurrection.
-What that meant to him was this: If you tried to think about Jesus’ resurrection in abstraction from the incarnation, you would have what he called a rather docetic view of the resurrection.
+To him that meant: If you tried to think about Jesus’ resurrection in abstraction from the incarnation, you would have what he called a docetic view of the resurrection.